mvysny/mvysny.github.io/_posts/2024-3-22-unifying-mac-linux.md

 * `Alt L` to `Super_L`
 * `Control L` to `Alt_L`

+(it will take some time for you to understand the logic of the UI; don't worry you'll get there).

 Make sure "Autoload" is on (this way the setting will be activated automatically when you log in).
 Press the "Apply" button - the remapping should now be active.